fury-gl/fury/docs/source/posts/2021/2021-07-19-gsoc-devmessias-7.rst

    animations for IPC network layout algorithms

    Before this commit was not possible to record the positions to have a smooth animations with IPCLayout approach.
-See the animation bellow
+See the animation below

    |image1|

    After this PR now it's possible to tell Helios to store the evolution of the network positions using the record_positions parameter.
 This parameter should be passed on the start method.
-Notice in the image bellow how this gives to us a better visualization
+Notice in the image below how this gives to us a better visualization

    |image2|